 5. Know where to shop.
-It may seem convenient to get all your shopping done in one place, but hitting different sales will save money in the long run, says Offers.com Vice President Howard Schaffer.
+It may seem convenient to get all your shopping done in one place, but hitting different sales will save money in the long run, says Offers.com vice president Howard Schaffer.
 For example, the best deals on folders and notebooks are at office supply stores, which offer these items for 15 cents to 30 cents during back-to-school promotions, Novickis says.
 You’ll also find good sales on school supplies at big-box retailers, such as Target and Walmart.
-You’ll likely get better deals on clothing by shopping online because retailers typically offer coupon codes on their sites that can be used to score even bigger discounts on sale items, LoCastro says.
-You also can find coupon codes at sites such as Coupons.com, PromotionalCodes.com and RetailMeNot.com.
+You’ll likely get better deals on clothing by shopping online because retailers typically offer coupon codes on their sites that can be used to score even bigger discounts on sale items, according to DealNews.com.
+You also can find coupon codes at sites such as Coupons.com, PromoCodes.com and RetailMeNot.com.

 6. Look for multiple ways to save.
 If you’re shopping at a sale in a brick-and-mortar store, use a coupon app such as the apps from Coupon Sherpa or RetailMeNot to see if retailers have any coupons you can upload on your phone and present at the register.
 You can use a comparison-shopping app such as RedLaser to scan the barcodes of products in stores to see if other retailers are offering those items at lower prices.
 You also can use discounted gift cards from sites such as Cardpool and Gift Card Granny that sell cards for less than face value to score instant savings.
 When shopping online, Lal recommends using a cash-back site that lets you earn back a percentage of the money you spend on qualifying purchases (see Get the Most Out of Cash-Back Shopping Sites).

-7. Follow your favorite retailers on Facebook and Twitter and sign up for their e-mail alerts for exclusive deals, coupons and sale notifications, LoCastro says.
+7. Follow your favorite retailers on Facebook and Twitter and sign up for their e-mail alerts for exclusive deals, coupons and sale notifications, DealNews.com recommends.